Flo Settlement Claim Form Now Open (Deadline Oct. 15)

 Flurry LLC: $3.5 million.
 Flurry, which is in the process of corporate dissolution, settled first in March 2025.
 Judge Donato preliminarily approved the Flurry settlement in May 2025, separately from the Flo and Google settlements.

 After deductions for attorneys' fees (up to 32.5% of the combined Flo fund), litigation expenses, settlement administration costs, taxes, and service awards for the eight named plaintiffs, the Net Settlement Fund will be distributed pro rata to authorized claimants.
-Class counsel has indicated that estimated Flo payouts could range roughly from $12 to $32 per person under one scenario with a high claim volume, or up to a few hundred dollars per person if claim volume is lower.
-Third-party sources have estimated payouts in a similar range, generally between $50 and $400 per claimant.
-California Subclass members receive twice the pro rata share of nationwide-only class members.
+The exact per-person amount is not yet determined and will depend on the final fee award and the number of valid claims filed once the claim period opens.
+Figures discussed in court filings and elsewhere have ranged widely, from roughly $12 to $32 per person under a high-claim-volume scenario to a few hundred dollars per person if claim volume is lower.
+California Subclass members are expected to receive twice the pro rata share of nationwide-only class members.
 The minimum payment threshold is $1.00; calculated payments below that are not paid because issuing a check would cost more than the payment itself.
+Any specific dollar figures available now are illustrative estimates, not guaranteed amounts.

 Net settlement fund $40,000,000